About PREP KC

 Teaching & Learning Coordinator

 Cecil joins the team to lead and manage the integration of PREP-KC’s academic strategies and resources into classrooms across our network of schools.
 Wanting to make a greater impact, Cecil entered the field of education through the Kansas City Kansas Teaching Fellows.
 Through KCKTF, Cecil taught high school math for 14 years in the Kansas City Kansas Public School district.
 For the past two years, he was an assistant principal at Arrowhead Middle School.
 In addition to being an educator, Cecil also served as an athletic director for KCKPS.

 Susan Engelmann School Change Coach

-Susan provides professional development to urban school district administrators and teacher leaders, especially as it relates to their role in supporting high school reform.
-She supports the implementation of strategies including math benchmarking, early college experiences and career exploration opportunities for high school students in the five urban school districts that are part of the PREP-KC footprint.
-Prior to joining PREP-KC, Susan was the Executive Director of Secondary Programs for the Kansas City Kansas Public Schools.
+Susan contributes professional development to urban school district administrators and teacher leaders, especially as it relates to their role in supporting high school reform.
+She supports the implementation of strategies including math benchmarking, early college experiences and career exploration opportunities for high school students in the PREP-KC footprint.
+Prior to joining PREP-KC, Susan was the Executive Director of Secondary Programs for the Kansas City, Kansas Public Schools.